 Aliicin is the main ingredient in garlic that gives it its health-promoting and antibacterial properties.
 You will get more allicin from your garlic if you crush or chop your garlic.
 However, be sure to use your garlic straight after you prepare it.(7)

 Meanwhile, a lab study suggested that Manuka honey was almost as effective as antiviral drugs when used against the flu.(8) However, it is important to note that this refers to authentic Manuka honey of medium to high grade, which is difficult to source.
-If you are interested in sourcing honey for its healing properties rather than its flavor, make sure you look for this grade of honey.
+If you are interested in sourcing honey for its healing properties rather than its flavour, make sure you look for this grade of honey.

 Many grandmothers from cultures around the world recommend ginger to ease a stomach ache.
 However, scientists have investigated the anti-inflammatory properties of fresh ginger.(9) Even more reason to make yourself a fresh ginger tea!